Building, Plumbing and Heating Supplies

 Measure out where each post goes and mark it with a stick.
 For 1.83m wide fence panels and 100mm posts, the gap will be 1.93m.

-Dig a post hole to a depth of 450mm.
+For a 2.4m fence post to fit a 1.8m fence panel, dig a post hole to a depth of 600mm.
+The diameter of the hole typically should be three times the width of your post: 300mm for 100mm posts and 225mm for 75mm posts.
 You’ll need a helping hand to hold the first post in position.
 Use a spirit level to check it’s vertical.

 Use Postcrete to secure it in place and check it’s still vertical with a spirit level.
 Smooth the concrete surface downwards with a trowel so that water can drain away from the wooden post.
 Now put up your last post in the same way.